When it Is Illegal to Use Pepper Spray

 Where and When You Can Carry Pepper Spray

 It is legal in all states to carry a small amount of pepper spray on your person as long as it is to be used in self-defense and you are over 18.
-Pepper spray also cannot be taken aboard commercial airlines, and it is considered a federal crime to do so.
+Pepper spray also cannot be taken into the cabin of commercial airlines, and it is considered a federal crime to do so.

 It is important to note that while most states don’t have specific guidelines about where you can and cannot carry pepper spray, there are some that do.
 For example, Alaska prohibits carrying pepper spray in a school if you are under the age of 18.
 Other states that have specific pepper spray restrictions include: